 A variety of methods may be used for instruction, including readings, lectures, films, community service experiences, student presentations, panel presentations, written assignments, small group collaborative work, and classroom discussions.
 Topics covered may include biomedical ethics, clinician-patient communication, cultural humility, end-of-life care, health disparities, health literacy, the healthcare system, the history of the PA profession, implicit bias, narrative medicine, PA and medical professional organizations, professionalism in medicine, provider wellness and self-care, and spirituality and faith in medicine.

 In addition to the required curriculum, you will also be invited to attend optional supplemental sessions that help students explore selected nonclinical dimensions of the medicine they are learning.
 Methods used may include films, readings, discussion, activities, reflective writing, and various types of wellness training.

-VITALS of Being a PA Series
+Being a PA Series

 PA 642 (1 hr.)

 PA 644 (1 hr.)

 Clinical and Diagnostic Skills